Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 These scenarios demonstrate how key-based filtering and selective field transmission can enhance the scalability, efficiency, and responsiveness of data distribution in real-time streaming applications.

 ## Test methodology

+### StartUp the environment
 The tests were conducted in an AWS environment using EC2 instances.
 Specifically, the following instances were dedicated:

 * __t2.small instance__ This instance served two purposes: simulating the various scenarios with the message producer and consuming messages with the 'latency report' function enabled to calculate statistics.
 Since both the producer (generating timestamps) and the latency-calculating client reside on the same machine, clock synchronization issues were avoided.
 * __c7i.xlarge instance__ This instance was dedicated to the Kafka broker.
-We used the official Apache Kafka distribution version 3.5.1 for the installation.
 * __c7i.xlarge instance__ This instance was dedicated to the Lightstreamer Kafka Connector.
 * __Multiple c7i.2xlarge instances__ These instances simulated clients.
 For the pure Kafka case, we used the project's built-in consumers.
 For the Lightstreamer Connector case, we used a modified version of the [Lightstreamer Load Test Toolkit](https://github.com/Lightstreamer/load-test-toolkit/tree/lightstreamer-kafka-connector-benchmark).

+As __Kakfa broker__ we used the official Apache distribution version 3.5.1.
+For the installation simply follow the basic instructions from this tutorial: [https://kafka.apache.org/quickstart](https://kafka.apache.org/quickstart)

-The Lightstreamer server version used was 7.4.2 and Lightstreamer Kafka Connector version 0.1.0.
+The __Lightstreamer server__ version used was 7.4.2 and __Lightstreamer Kafka Connector__ version was 0.1.0.
+For the necessary installation in these tests, you can start with the brief guide 'GETTING_STARTED.TXT' found in the default distribution of [Lightstreamer server](https://lightstreamer.com/download/).
+Next, you need to install the LoadTestToolkit adapter as explained [here](https://github.com/Lightstreamer/load-test-toolkit/tree/lightstreamer-kafka-connector-benchmark?tab=readme-ov-file).
+Finally, you need to install the Lightstreamer Kafka Connector.
+You can start with the installation found [here](https://github.com/Lightstreamer/Lightstreamer-kafka-connector/releases), which includes instructions within the zip file.
+Then for each test scenario, you will find the specific configuration file (`adapters.xml`) to use.

 The JVM used in all tests was `OpenJDK Runtime Environment Corretto-21.0.2.13.1 (build 21.0.2+13-LTS)`.

 The `resources/ConnectorConfigurations` folder contains the configurations (the `adapters.xml` file) used for the Lightstreamer Kafka Connector in various scenarios.
 In all configurations the parameter